Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "I want to play too!"
 The Singer protested.

 "Okay, why not?
-I bet the Lads would join us… oh no." Julian paused as Nofl started humming again and the tune *finally* stuck.
+I bet the Lads would join us... oh no." Julian paused as Nofl started humming again and the tune *finally* stuck.

 He turned back and glared at the tiny scientist. "...Is that fucking *Barbie Girl?!"*